apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 ```
 ### 2. Preparing Random Numbers

-We need to input random numbers from a normal distribution to the Generator network, so we'll create an MXNet DataIter that produces random numbers for each training batch.
+We need to input random numbers from a normal distribution to the Generator network, so we will create an MXNet DataIter that produces random numbers for each training batch.
 The DataIter is the base class of MXNet's Data Loading API.
 Below, we create a class called RandIter which is a subclass of DataIter.
-We use MXNet's built in mx.random.normal function in order to return the normally distributed random numbers every time we iterate.
+We use MXNet's built-in mx.random.normal function to return the random numbers from a normal distribution during the iteration.

 ```python
 class RandIter(mx.io.DataIter):
     def __init__(self, batch_size, ndim):